1,629 related texts · 12 related myths · Page 3 of 34

 An analogy: A dove, fleeing a hawk, enters a king's palace, whereupon the king opens the eastern window for her, whence she escapes.
 The hawk, following, the king closes all the wi...

-An analogy: A king's son goes abroad—he goes after him and attends upon him.
-He goes to a different city—he goes after him and attends upon him.
+An analogy: A king's son goes abroad, he goes after him and attends upon him.
+He goes to a different city, he goes after him and attends upon him.
 Thus with Israel.
-When they went do...
+When they went ...

-Before Moses died, God took him to the summit of Mount Nebo and showed him the entirety of the Promised Land — every region, every valley, every corner of the territory his people ...
+Before Moses died, God took him to the summit of Mount Nebo and showed him the entirety of the Promised Land, every region, every valley, every corner of the territory his people w...

-According to Tree of Souls, when Noah was loading up the ark, Og made a deal.
+When Noah was loading up the ark, Og made a deal.
 He swore to Noah and his sons that if they’d let him come along, he’d be their servant forever.
-Now, s...
+Space on the ark was tight, to say...

 Why we don't have all the answers, especially when it comes to the big questions like, "What's the ultimate reward for doing good?"
 Midrash Tehillim 9, a beautiful exploration with...

-It's not just about the win itself, but about the obstacles overcome.
 Take the story of Og, King of Bashan.
 We find him mentioned in the book of Devarim (Deuteronomy).
-Now, Og wasn...
+Now, Og wasn't just any king; he was a giant, a remnant of the Rephaim, a race of ...

-Sometimes, it's not as straightforward as you might think.
+Sometimes, it's not as straightforward as it first appears.
 Take the classic example of basar b'chalav, meat and milk – a cornerstone of kashrut (dietary laws).
-You might assume it'...
+You might assume it...

 The Book of Devarim, Deuteronomy, dives right into this question.
 It's in chapter 13, verse 2, where it says, "If there arise in your midst a prophet..."
 But it doesn’t just stop t...

-Exodus chapter 6 is mostly genealogy—the kind of passage readers skim.
+Exodus chapter 6 is mostly genealogy, the kind of passage readers skim.
 The Targum Jonathan turns it into a minefield of hidden revelations.
-The chapter opens with God revealing the...
+The chapter opens with God revealing th...

 The Hebrew Bible records Moses's great farewell poem, the Song of Ha'azinu (Deuteronomy 32), a sweeping poetic indictment of Israel's future unfaithfulness.
 Targum Onkelos translat...